 - Don’t pre-book

 If you haven’t found a good deal, don’t worry.
 Travelling without pre-booked accommodation allows you to choose from a variety of cheaper options which weren’t advertised online.
-It works best if you’re not travelling in the high season, late at night or long distance.
+This works best if you’re travelling to cheaper destinations, like South East Asia, and if you’re not travelling in the high season, late at night or long distance.
 Once you get to your destination, use your travel guide to find an area which offers the best accommodation options, head straight there and enquire about the room prices.
 You may be even able to haggle, especially if you’re in India!

 Perfect Flight Hacking